You can ask anyone who regularly tends to their garden. They’ll tell you right away that a garden tiller is a worthy investment.

 - Clay can pack onto it

-Still wondering about the best stand-up garden tillers?
-For me, it’s the Yard Butler TNT-4 Garden Twist And Tiller.
+For me, the best hand stiller is the the Yard Butler TNT-4 Garden Twist And Tiller.
 It’ll power through the most stubborn soil.
 I have to say that this is quite a dependable tool.

 For the runner-up, I’m going to give it to Garden Weasel Garden Claw Pro.
 Its three spacing modes make it easy to use in most areas.
 It’s also quite sturdy, so it’ll last for a bit with you.